ncomly/CS236G_Final_Project/README.md

 This will download both the CelebA (w/ Landmarks) and DogFaceNet (cropped) Datasets to the `./data` folder

 ### Usage
-For the base implementation of CycleGAN, simply follow the setup above, then open the **TODO** jupyter notebook.
+For the base implementation of CycleGAN, simply follow the setup above, then open the `cycle_gan.ipynb` jupyter notebook.

 Update the `data` parameter to be the location of the dataset.
 Likely `./data` if just running `download_dataset.sh`.